s223929/41934---Advanced-BIM-Materials/A4/README.md

 ---

 ### 1. Units, units and units
 When conducting a LCA, the units are very important, as they relate the material to the emission factor.
 However, it is not always easy to determine if one are extracting the IFC unit or the e.g., BlenderBIM unit.
-We therefore developed the code below to ensure that the correct units are consistently applied.
+We therefore developed the code below to ensure that the correct units are consistently applied:

-Python code:
 ```
 unit_assignment = ifc_file.by_type("IfcUnitAssignment")